GenomeDK/genomedk-docs/system-status.rst

 .. comment::
     We currently have an incident that influences some/all users.
 We are aware of the problem and working on a fix.

+.. event:: General maintenance
+    :uid: downtime-211005
+    :start: 2021-10-05 09:00 +0200
+    :end: 2021-10-05 16:00 +0200
+    :tags: slurm beegfs frontend maintenance

+    During this downtime we will carry out the following changes update the queuing system (Slurm) to the newest version, update the filesystem for /faststorage (BeeGFS) to the newest version, move to a new frontend for the open zone.

+    At the start of the maintenance we will close all open connections and shut off access to the cluster for all users.

+    Queued jobs overlapping the maintenance window will not start.
+Running jobs will be re-queued at the start of the maintenance.

 .. event:: Problems with faststorage
     :uid: downtime-220907
     :start: 2021-09-07 00:30 +0200